310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% endbubble %}

 {% bubble Tetora niya %}
 “We are the embodiments of evil, who have come from the depths of the jet black darkness!
-We’re the unprecedented Supervillains!
+We’re the unprecedented ‘Supervillains’!
 We are known as: RB, Ryuseitai Black!”

 “♪\~♪\~♪”
 {% endbubble %}